 Agent Flows

-A form your agent hands you at exactly the right moment
+A form your agent hands over at exactly the right moment

-Instead of a static menu, your AI agent offers a native multi-screen form the moment the conversation calls for it — to book, to apply, to collect what it needs — then keeps chatting, on WhatsApp, Telegram, Messenger, or your website widget.
+Instead of a static menu, your AI agent offers a native multi-screen form the instant the conversation calls for it — to book, to apply, to collect what it needs — captures a clean lead, and keeps chatting, on WhatsApp, Telegram, Messenger, or your website widget.

 What Agent Flows give you